bio-tools/biotoolsLLMAnnotate/README.md

 ## Configuration
 Configuration is YAML-driven.
 The CLI loads `config.yaml` from the project root by default and falls back to internal defaults when absent.
 All placeholders marked `__VERSION__` resolve to the installed package version at runtime.

 During each run the pipeline scans the Pub2Tools export folders (for example `pub2tools/to_biotools.json` or `pub2tools/biotools_entries.json`) and uses them to flag candidates already present in bio.tools.
-When the Pub2Tools CLI is invoked, outputs are cached in `out/pub2tools/range_<from>_to_<to>/` and reused across runs with identical date parameters.
+When the Pub2Tools CLI is invoked, outputs are written directly to `out/range_<from>_to_<to>/pub2tools/`.
 You can also point to any standalone registry snapshot via `pipeline.registry_path` or `--registry` when you want to bypass Pub2Tools exports entirely.

 ### Core settings
 | Purpose | Config key | CLI flag | Notes |